MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks/baseline-aks-content.md

 ### Provision

 - Understand where your costs come from.
 There are minimal costs associated with AKS in deployment, management, and operations of the Kubernetes cluster itself.
-What affects the cost are the virtual machine instances, storage, log data, and networking resources consumed by the cluster.
+What affects the cost are the VM instances, storage, log data, and networking resources consumed by the cluster.
 Consider choosing cheaper VMs for system node pools.
 The [DS2_v2](/azure/virtual-machines/dv2-dsv2-series) series is a typical VM type for the system node pool.

 - Don't have the same configuration for dev/test and production environments.
 Production workloads have extra requirements for high availability and are typically more expensive.
 This configuration isn't necessary in the dev/test environment.